 Many of us know the name Courts, Courts Asia (SGX: RE2) as an electronics retailer where you can buy a laptop or the odd printer cartridge.
-But this couldn?t be more different from its roots ? which date back 133 years to England when Queen Victoria was still on the throne.
+But this couldn’t be more different from its roots – which date back 133 years to England when Queen Victoria was still on the throne.
+Quality Furniture The first Courts store was opened in 1850, a one-man “tinker’s shop” making and repairing kettles and pans in the shadows of Canterbury Cathedral.
+When William Henry Court inherited the store in 1860, he started making and selling his own furniture – which being of good…

 Many of us know the name Courts, Courts Asia (SGX: RE2) as an electronics retailer where you can buy a laptop or the odd printer cartridge.
 But this couldn’t be more different from its roots – which date back 133 years to England when Queen Victoria was still on the throne.